shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 f(<b>Revenue</b>) = 0.00013 * <b>Revenue</b> + 70
 </div>

+The parentheses behind the *f* contain the inputs of the function, sometimes called *arguments*.

 Let us visualize this function by plotting a graph which has on one axis (the *x-axis*) the annual revenue and on the other (the *y-axis*) the stock price:

 {% include figure.html src="/intuitivemi/images/2015-07-20-functions_sizeprice.png" width="65%" %}

-We see two interesting things here: first, we can now *predict* the stock price value from the annual revenue, no matter which revenue (or year).
-Secondly, when the relationship between revenue and stock price in our example turns out to be a line.
+We see two interesting things here: first, we can now *predict* the stock price value from the annual revenue, no matter which revenue.
+Secondly, the relationship between revenue and stock price in our example turns out to be a line.
 The fact that such relationships / functions can be drawn by a line results in them being called *linear functions*.
 Linear functions are amongst the most important types of relationships in mathematics - and actually they are one of the few that mathematics can really deal with [[2]](#[2]).
 Therefore, the majority of methods in machine intelligence are based on linear functions as the one given here.
 <!-- We will talk about them in more detail in the next article. -->

 <!--